 Please note: The information given here does not, in any way, replace professional medical advice.
 You should always consult a doctor if your child is unwell and before you introduce any new foods.

-Previously dismissed as just an old wives' tale, claims about the amazingly curative effects of chicken broth are now being borne out by medical fact.
+Previously dismissed as just an old wives’ tale, claims about the amazingly curative effects of chicken broth may actually be borne out by medical fact!

 A good chicken broth (or chicken stock) contains many minerals and vitamins - and these nutrients are in a form that is absorbed very easily by your baby's body.